IN THIS SECTION

 Plantsbrook is unique in the Birmingham area as we are currently the only secondary school to house a specialist resource base for up to 20 students with a vision impairment.
 Access to our Vision Resource Base is only through placement by the Local Authority and students must have an Education Health Care Plan/statement of need.

-The Inclusion department consists of a team of 18 teaching assistants, 12 of whom specialise in working with students with a visual impairment.
+The Inclusion department consists of a team of 17 teaching assistants, 10 of whom specialise in working with students with a visual impairment.
 The department is led by Mrs Lomas the Inclusion Leader/SENCo and is overseen by Ms Orchard, one of our Assistant Head teachers.
-Mr Turnbull is the head of our Vision Resource Base and is a Qualified Teacher of the Vision Impaired (QTVI).
-We are assisted by Mrs White who is the Inclusion Administration Manager and Miss Burke who is our apprentice.
-Our new facilities within the Inclusion department include student work rooms, a life skills room, a hygiene room, staff preparation/work rooms and meeting rooms.
+Mr Turnbull is the Head of our Vision Resource Base and is a Qualified Teacher of the Vision Impaired (QTVI).
+We are assisted by Mrs White who is the Inclusion Administration Manager and Miss Burke who also works as part of our administration team.
+Our facilities within the Inclusion department include student work rooms, a life skills room, a hygiene room, staff preparation/work rooms and meeting rooms

 Clarifying SEND terminology